 - Inspect the area where you will use the machine and remove all objects that the machine could throw. - Avoid striking solid objects with the blade.
-Never deliberately mow over any object. - If the machine strikes an object or starts to vibrate, immediately shut off the engine, wait for all moving parts to stop, disconnect the wire from the spark plug, and examine the machine for damage. - For best performance, install a new Toro blade before the cutting season begins or when necessary.
+Never deliberately mow over any object. - If the machine strikes an object or starts to vibrate, immediately shut off the engine, remove the key (if equipped), disconnect the wire from the spark plug, and examine the machine for damage. - For best performance, install a new blade before the cutting season begins. - Replace the blade when necessary with a Toro replacement blade.